SlopCrew/WinterlandArchive/experiments/PlayableEditor/README.md

 ## TODOs

-- [ ] fix exclusion filter to understand asset bundles, not just directories [can skip if limited time]
+- [SKIPPED] fix exclusion filter to understand asset bundles, not just directories [can skip if limited time]
-- [ ] Upload complete assetripper export to OneDrive, for stable GUIDs in future
+- [x] Upload complete assetripper export to OneDrive, for stable GUIDs in future
 - [ ] Prep stripped project, upload to OneDrive

 ## Download